mshimshon/Strapi.Net/README.md

 ## 🧩 Implement ```IStrapiClient```
 You must implement the client yourself to ensure loose coupleling with httpclient.

+### Key Notes
+- Use ```StrapiDecoder.DecodeResponse``` to read result this help avoid case sensitive property issues.
+- Use ```StrapiDecoder.DecodePart``` to parse parts when decode partial pieces such as block components to avoid not populating properties issue.

 Here's an example:

 ```bash